idealjoker/7eleven/Notes/README.supported_games.md

-- thread scanning requires the location of some syscalls known for Pinbot and Bad Cats provided by Pinsider for Radical! (both stock and prototype code) is not the same for RollerGames (?)
+- thread scanning requires the location of some syscalls known for Pinbot and Bad Cats provided by Pinsider for Radical! (both stock and prototype code) is not the same for Rollergames (?)

 	- need to figure out how fixed routines are

-	- Radical! has additional WVM-entry routine with 4 bytes of in-line arguments; RollerGames has multiple routines with inline arguments
+	- Radical! has additional WVM-entry routine with 4 bytes of in-line arguments; Rollergames has multiple routines with inline arguments

 	- WPC syscall mechanism should be generalized